w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 #### Applying Principle 3 Understandable to Non-Web Documents and Software

 In WCAG 2, the Principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Principle 3 applies directly as written.
+Principle 3 can apply directly as written.

 #### readable

 ##### Applying Guideline 3.1 Readable to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 3.1 applies directly as written.
+Guideline 3.1 can apply directly as written.

 ##### language-of-page

 ###### Applying SC 3.1.1 Language of Page to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.1.1](https://www.w3.org/WAI/WCAG22/Understanding/language-of-page#intent) replacing “each web page” with “non-web documents or software”.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.1.1](https://www.w3.org/WAI/WCAG22/Understanding/language-of-page#intent) replacing “each web page” with “non-web documents or software”.

 With this substitution, it would read: